 Around six months after treatment you will be offered cervical screening again to check that your treatment has been successful.
-If your result shows no changes to your cells, or minor changes to your cells, your sample will then be tested for human papillomavirus (HPV).
+If your result is normal or shows mild or borderline changes, your sample will then be tested for human papillomavirus (HPV).
 This is known as the test of cure.
 If this test comes back negative for HPV, you will be at very low risk of ongoing cervical disease at that point in time, but it will be important that you attend for screening again in three years time.

-If the cervical screening result shows changes which require further investigation, or if the HPV test comes back positive, you will be referred for another colposcopy.
+If the cervical screening result shows moderate or severe changes, or if the HPV test comes back positive, you will be referred for another colposcopy.